Cornell-AutoBoat/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-Code to move the boat autonomously!
+Code to for the ASV's decision-making.